Ruenzuo/instr-ios-sample-app/README.md

 3. Import header to Xcode project.
    Optional: create a custom header with simple API for auto generated methods.
    If your project uses Swift: Add header to Swift bridging header.
+4. Place static probes in your project, marking the places you want to benchmark.